-I am applied ecologist whose research is embedded in practice and human-dominated landscapes.
-My research asks: 1) How do urban conditions impact ecological function, from population and community dynamics to landscape processes and interactions; and 2) How can we adapt planning, design, and management practices to address urban and climate associated impacts and improve the long-term sustainability of urban greenspaces?
+I am an applied ecologist working at the interface of design and science.
+My research spans the urban-rural continuum and addresses two primary questions: 1) How do urban ecosystem conditions impact ecological function, from population and community dynamics to landscape processes and interactions; and 2) How can we adapt planning, design, and management practices to address urban ecosystem and climate associated impacts to improve the long-term sustainability of urban landscapes?
 I address these theoretical and applied questions at multiple scales and through innovative methods that range from field experiments, to meta-analyses, and modeling.
+I specialize in topics related to plant community ecology, applied forest ecology, and urban biodiversity.

 The benefits of green roofs are derived from their existence as functional, living ecosystems.
 While the architectural elements of a green roof assembly can be thought of as fixed, the biological components of a roof, its vegetation and growing media, are dynamic.
 This research monitors more than 10 years of green roof plant community dynamics on green roofs located on university buildings throughout the northeast.
 These building/roofs were designed by, and the research conducted in partnership with, KieranTimberlake, an innovative architecture firm located in Philadelphia, and where I worked as a member of the research group from 2012-2014.